-

 - financial documentation including annual reports and the financing plan;

-- documentation proving that the operations meets the technical requirements of the regulation; and
+- documentation proving that the operations meet the technical requirements of the regulation; and

 - a power of attorney.

-The applicant’s gambling systems, enterprise resource planning and procedures must be assessed and certified by a body that is accredited for the task, which is the Swedish Board for Accreditation and Conformity Assessment in Sweden.
+The applicant’s gambling systems, enterprise resource planning and procedures must be assessed and certified by a body that is accredited for the task and renewed every 12 months, which is the Swedish Board for Accreditation and Conformity Assessment in Sweden.

 Fees